 The dangers of energy theft

 Energy theft is not just a criminal act, it’s also incredibly dangerous.
-Not only is it a massive risk to those committing the crime, but it endangers those surrounding them.
+Not only is it a massive risk to those actually committing the crime, but it endangers those surrounding them.

 Messing with gas or electrical equipment can have fatal consequences.
 Tampering with a gas supply carries a high risk of causing a gas leak, which can cause gas fumes to build up and could lead to people in the vicinity falling unconscious.
 The gas fumes are also flammable and can cause huge explosions.

 Interfering with a building’s electricity supply can cause shocks, burns and even death by electrocution to anyone who touches an appliance or switch that’s connected to a tampered supply.
-Exposed wires can also lead to building fires.
+Exposed wires can also lead to fires.

 What is the law around energy theft?

 Anyone convicted of energy theft can face up to five years in prison and a fine of £2,000.
 If property is damaged or people are harmed due to energy theft, this sentence can become even more severe.